 Above table indicates the calculate value of "F".
-The calculated value of "F" is 0.000277 which is less than the table value of 5% levels of significance which is 2.866.it indicates that the null hypothesis is accepted and alternate hypothesis will rejected.
-It indicates that there is no significance difference in the PBDIT ratio in the units undertaken for the study for the period of the study (i.e. five years). all the units have different performance in relation to sales for that period.
+The calculated value of "F" is 0.000277 which is less then the table value of 5% levels of significance which is 2.866. it indicates that the null hypothesis is accepted and alternate hypothesis will rejected.
+It indicates that there is no significance difference in the PBDIT ratio in the units undertaken for the study for the period of the study.
+All the units have different performance in relation to sales for that period.